John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 - Overfitting - The tendency for a model to be too well suited to a training dataset.
 For example, retaking AWS practice exams, you are fitted to that specific exam not as well to the over all topic.
 - Random Cut Forest
 - Vanishing Gradient Problem -
-- Perceptron- Single Nueron in Deep Learning Model
+- Perceptron- Single Nueron in Deep Learning Model (Inputs, Weights, Sum, Non-Linearity, Output)
+- Flattening Data

 ### S3

 ## Basic Machine Learning Worklfow